D-Hankin/hike-sense-app/README.md

 HikeSense App
 =============

-HikeSense is a mobile application designed to enhance hiking safety and social experience by providing real-time data monitoring, alerting functionalities, friend connections, and chat features.
+HikeSense is a mobile application designed to enhance hiking safety and social experience by providing real-time data monitoring, alerting functionalities and GPS location data.
 This app connects to the HikeSense server and integrates with Bluetooth for real-time heart rate monitoring, enabling users to manage their hiking activities, receive alerts, and stay connected with friends.

 Stack
 -----